The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Data samples

 Given that VIPERS spectra are observed in a redder wavelength span than PAUS, the wavelength range selected for D4000 measurements goes from 5850 \AA\ to 8350 \AA\ (\cref{fig:PAUS_filters}, dark-grey area).
 With this choice of wavelength coverage, the low SNR regions at the limits of the spectrograph range are avoided, and an extra PAUS NB is left outside of range in the red end to avoid undesired boundary effects in the D4000 estimation.
 This restriction in wavelength coverage also implies a constraint in the redshift interval where the D4000 can be measured, as shown in \cref{fig:PAUS_filters} by the horizontal black lines.
-For D4000$_{\rm w}$ and D4000$_{\rm n}$, this redshift range is $0.562<z<0.967$ and $0.521<z<1.039$ respectively.
+For D4000$_{\rm w}$ and D4000$_{\rm n}$, with wavelength ranges defined in \cref{tab:D4000_wavelengths}, this redshift range is $0.562<z<0.967$ and $0.521<z<1.039$ respectively.
 Nevertheless, we have applied just the most stringent cut of $0.562<z<0.967$, in order to use the same sample to evaluate both D4000$_{\rm w}$ and D4000$_{\rm n}$.
-After applying this redshift cut to both PAUS photo-z and VIPERS spec-z, the selected sample has 17,375 objects, with a mean redshift $\langle z \rangle=0.731$.
+After applying this redshift cut to both PAUS photo-z and VIPERS spec-z, the selected sample has 17,375 objects, with mean redshifts $\langle z_{\rm PAUS} \rangle=0.731$ and z $\langle z_{\rm VIPERS} \rangle = 0.743$ (see \cref{fig:z_comparison}).
+This slight discrepancy in mean redshift may be due to the redshift focusing artefacts in the PAUS photo-z distribution, which appear as horizontal bands in \cref{fig:z_comparison}.
+This effect is stronger for VIPERS objects at $z>0.7$, where some galaxies are wrongly assigned a PAUS photo-z in the range $0.7<z<0.85$, thus lowering the mean redshift of the whole distribution.
+Nevertheless, despite these artefacts the overall PAUS photo-z performance is significantly better than the CFHTLS broad-band photo-z, as discussed in \cref{sec:Redshift comparison}.

 In addition to the redshift cut, once the D4000 has been computed all objects with an invalid D4000 measurement have been removed.
-This includes objects with missing NBs or masked spectral regions needed for D4000 calculation, as well as objects whose CIGALE fits were deemed not good enough.
+This includes objects with missing NBs or masked spectral regions needed for the photometric D4000 calculation, as well as objects whose CIGALE fits were deemed not good enough.
 This leaves a final sample of 17,241 galaxies that is used throughout this work.